vmware-serengeti/serengeti-ws/README.md

 ## Build serengeti webservice and cli
  You need to have maven installed.
 Please reference our ![Installation Guide] (https://github.com/vmware-serengeti/doc/blob/master/installation_guide_from_source_code.txt) to install maven if you don't have it.

- If your server is behind a proxy, add following config into maven-settings.xml and make sure the right proxy setting
+ If your server is behind a proxy, add following config into maven-settings.xml and make sure the right proxy setting.

       <proxies>
         <proxy>